ehhov/stuff/README.md

 ## Backup and restore GNOME configuration
 - Backup with `dconf dump / > backup.conf`
 - Restore with `dconf load / < backup.conf`
+- `GNOME/` directory contains configuration to be restored on new GNOME installations.
+One might `dconf load / < $FILE` them.

+GNOME should also come with extensions: System Tray, GSConnect, Dash to Dock.

 ## User and Group management
 - `useradd -m name` -m creates the `/home/name` directory.